 An authentic hand-woven silk-on-silk Hereke rug from Turkey, with the place it was made woven into the border of the rug in Turkish.
-Length 78″ (not including tassels) Width: 48″
+Length 78″, Width: 48″

 After completing work on the Palace, the Ottoman sultans gave Hereke carpets as gifts to selected visiting royalties, noblemen and statesmen.
 It was not until 1890 that some traders in Istanbul were allowed to sell some of the pieces made at Hereke.
 With the end of the Ottoman Empire the production of Hereke carpets was restricted until the middle of the 20th century when some master-weavers in Hereke once more produce the carpets in continuation of the tradition of the Ottoman Palace carpets.
 The precision of their double knots which allows the clear display of patterns, together with the color combinations and harmonious patterns have made them highly collectible.

-(Inquire about our smaller sized, vintage hand-woven silk Hereke rug and Prayer rug).
+(Inquire about our smaller size, vintage hand-woven silk Hereke rug and Prayer rug).